Kidney Stones In Cats And Dogs

 How Do Kidney Stones Develop in Dogs And Cats?

 Essentially, the oxalate ‘sticks’ to calcium in the kidney and begins to form crystals.
 If untreated, this process continues and the crystals can grow bigger over time to the point where they are too large to expel (thus the term stones) via the urinary tract and will need medical intervention.
-These stones roll around inside the kidney and cause horrendous pain.
+These kidney stones roll around inside the kidney and cause horrendous pain in your pet.

 What Are The Symptoms Of Kidney Stones?